CS3219-SE-Principles-and-Patterns/cs3219-project-ay2122-2122-s1-g15/services/editor/README.md

 ## Running Locally

 1. After installing dependencies, run `npm start` to start the application.
-2. The application should be started on http://localhost:6001.
+2. The service should be started on http://localhost:6001.

 Note: .env file is included for the ease of reproducibility.